Metrication in the United States: Daily life

-Most Americans have studied the common metric units at school.
-Also, newer units introduced by engineers and scientists from the 18th century on, such as volts, megapixels, and kilotons and megatons of TNT, are generally formulated in terms of powers of 10.
+Many Americans have studied the common metric units at school.
+Moreover, newer units introduced by engineers and scientists from the 18th century onwards, such as volts, megapixels, and kilotons and megatons of TNT, are generally formulated in terms of powers of 10.

 Use of units based on the SI is widespread for many applications.
 Residential electric power plans use kilowatt hours.
 The luminous flux from lamps is specified in lumens, derived from the candela rather than the candle.

-The letter K is commonly used to denote "thousand" (e.g., "She earns $80K"), even though this is inconsistent with the lowercase "k" in SI.
-This usage has largely replaced the letter "G" (for "grand", used almost exclusively for money) and the Roman numeral M that was commonly used for "thousand" before the 1960s; in fact, the "M" has now come to denote "million" (e.g., "$32.5M budget").
+The letter K is commonly used as a capital letter and as a suffix to denote a thousand of a unit (e.g., "She earns $80K"), even though this is inconsistent with "k" in SI, where the letter k is used only as a lowercase letter and as a prefix to denote "thousand" (e.g., "She travelled 80 km").

+The common usage of K has largely replaced the letter "G" (for "grand", used almost exclusively for money) and the Roman numeral M that was commonly used for "thousand" before the 1960s.
+The "M" has now come to denote "million" (e.g., "$32.5M budget").

+Calculations show annual savings due to the elimination of English measures from instruction ranging from $1.603 billion to $2.506 billion per year.
+Over time, the total savings would accumulate to a present discounted value of between $53.4 to $83.5 billion.

 Weather

 Televised and radio weather reports are given in degrees Fahrenheit instead of Celsius for dew point and air temperatures, miles per hour for wind speed, inches of mercury for atmospheric pressure (millibars are used only when reporting tropical phenomena such as hurricanes), and other customary units.

-In some northern border states, temperatures are described in both Fahrenheit and Celsius for the benefit of the cross-border Canadian audiences.
-Web-based and mobile weather forecasts typically can be switched to metric units.
+In some northern border states, temperatures are described in both Fahrenheit and Celsius for the benefit of cross-border Canadian audiences, while web-based and mobile weather forecasts can typically be switched to metric units.